CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/C-commands.md

 - Info: Logs events classified as info, warning, and errors
 - Debug: Logs all events

 It is recommended to return a log level of info or higher after you have completed debugging.
+Note that you must restart the NetQ Agent for the configuration to be enabled.

 ### Syntax